 Avignon lavender tour had always been high on our wishlist.
 Sauntering amidst sweet fragrance of enchanting purple rows of the Lavender fields and taking pictures sounds dreamy, isn’t it?
 And the lavender fields of Provence in France are the most beautiful in Europe.
 Best time to visit Provence for lavender bloom in France is from late June to the beginning of August.
 After missing the lavender season in Provence by a couple of weeks last year we ensured that we planned well in advance this year.
-We booked a tour with Provans who apart from the Lavender fields also include some wonderful villages of France in the itinerary.
+We booked a Lavender Tour from Avignon and apart from the Lavender fields they also include some wonderful villages of France in the itinerary.
 It is one of the popular day trips from Avignon.

 Provence Lavender Tour

 Nicola started with a short history of the medieval town of Avignon.
 It was interesting to know that old city of Avignon is a walled city with well-preserved ramparts and seven gates dating back to 14th century.

 Nicola himself being an avid traveler has traveled to the most part of Asia, eight times to India alone.
 The tour company is run by himself and his wife Veronica.
 They alternatively take tourists on tour as they had year old baby girl Adele to take care back home.

 Our first stop was the biggest spring of Europe Fontaine-de-Vaucluse which is around 45 minutes drive from Avignon.
 Once on the highway, we drove past abundance of vegetation farms of apple, apricot, cherry, melons, tomatoes, and olives.
 Olives are very important part of Avignon daily life as they used only olive oil in cooking and an olive paste is used as an appetizer.
 There were many local producers selling farm produces, which seemed much fresher and cheaper than ones sold in the market back in the city.

 Fontaine-de-Vaucluse is a small village with only around 500 habitats.
 The most popular attraction being the 300 m deep spring located at the foot of the Vaucluse Mountains formed by the streams from the Alps between Italy and France.